chanchan098/Docs/eng.md

 Verb of if\when part is <u>simple present</u>, verb of main part is <u>simple future</u>.

+Examples:

+- If I go to my friend's house for dinner tonight, I will take a bottle of wine or some flowers.
+  - I am still not sure if I will go to his house or not.
+- When I have a day off from work, I am going to go to the beach.
+  - I have to wait until I have a day off.
+- If the weather is nice, she is going to walk to work.
+  - It depends on the weather.
+- Jerry will help me with my homework when he has time.
+  - I have to wait until he has time.
+- I am going to read if there is nothing on TV.
+  - It depends on the TV schedule.
+- A: What are you going to do if it rains?
+- B: I am going to stay at home.

 ### Future Unreal Conditional

 <span style='font-size: 16px;font-weight: 500'>FORM 1 (Most Common Form)</span>